Assam: Dibrugarh police arrest four in connection with Uttam Gogoi's murder

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Uttam Gogoi’s body was discovered on July 25, 2025, at his residence in Lahon Gaon.
+Uttam Gogoi’s body was discovered on July 25, 2025, at his residence at Lahon Gaon in Jamirah.

 According to initial reports, his family had informed authorities that he had suffered a stroke.
 However, upon arriving at the scene, the situation appeared suspicious.